saiyelde1234/Hospital-Management-System1/README.md

 1. Patients register/login and request an appointment.
 2. Admin reviews the request and approves or cancels it.
-3. Upon approval, the system sends a Razorpay payment link via email.
+3. Upon approval, the system sends a email.
-4. Once payment is completed, the appointment is confirmed and updated in the system.
-5. Admin can track all interactions from a single dashboard.
+4. Admin can track all interactions from a single dashboard.

 ---

 ## 📧 Email Notification System

-- ✔️ **Appointment Approved**: Sends confirmation email with Razorpay payment link.
+- ✔️ **Appointment Approved**: Sends confirmation email .
 - ❌ **Appointment Cancelled**: Sends cancellation notification.
-- 💰 **Payment Confirmation**: Marks appointment as "Paid" after successful transaction.

 ---